Teuku Iskandar: Family relationship

-Studying classical literary manuscripts is a job that not many people can do.
-It takes passion, perseverance, thoroughness and high concentration.
-But, indeed, such qualities seem to be attached to Teuku Iskandar.
-"Dad really likes history and art", said Tjut Njak Ubit Iskandar who are the second daughter of Teuku Iskandar.
-Teuku Iskandar is very thorough even in reading the books he referenced.
+Passion, perseverance, thoroughness and high concentration are qualities that are said to be attached to Teuku Iskandar.
+"Dad really likes history and art", said Tjut Njak Ubit Iskandar who is the second daughter of Teuku Iskandar.
+Teuku Iskandar is considered to be very thorough even in reading the books he referenced.

 As a close daughter, Tjut Njak Ubit Iskandar often found his father's handwritten notes in reference books, which indicated that the information in the books could be referenced or questioned.
 Ubit also said that his father is the type of person who reads and contemplates a lot.
 Despite his abundant knowledge, he is not an 'outsider' or talkative person.
 Not all of his interlocutors can also make him interested in talking.
 But if he meets someone he thinks is sharp-minded, this father of three will be an extraordinary storyteller.
 “When there is a moment like that, my mother usually asks me to bring a recording device to save the interesting conversation,” recalls Ubit.

 Teuku Iskandar was also a scholar and person who holds principles.
 He's not the kind of person who wants to please others but rather be himself.
 In Ubit's eyes, his father was not interested in politics even though he loved Sumatran (especially Acehnese and Malay) culture very much, he was an intellectual who carried himself as a citizen of the world.
 Also, not many people know that Teuku Iskandar is very fond of architectural history.
 According to Ubit, it can be said that his father's first love was precisely in architecture.
 However, because his chemistry skills were not sufficient to become a scholar of architecture, he then chose to study literature.